MoFEM/mofem-cephas/joss/paper.md

   constructed by a set of lower dimension entities on which the approximation fields are defined.
 Consequently, different approximation spaces ($\mathit{H}^1$, ${\mathbf{H}}({\textbf{curl}})$,
-  ${\mathbf{H}}({\textbf{div}})$ and $\mathit{L}^2$) can be arbitrarily mixed in a finite element to create new capabilities for solving complex problems efficiently.
+  ${\mathbf{H}}({\textbf{div}})$ and $\mathit{L}^2$) can be suitably combined in a finite element to create new stable mixed formulation for solving complex problems efficiently.

-  `MoFEM` data structures enable easy enrichment of approximation fields and modification of basis functions, for example, for resolving singularity at the crack front.
-Applying this technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field.
+  `MoFEM` data structures enable easy enrichment of approximation fields and modification of basis functions, for example, for resolution of singularity at a crack front.
+Applying such technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field.
 One can easily implement elements with an anisotropic approximation order, which depends on direction in curvilinear basis, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
-This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on the finite element directly.
+This approach also sets a benchmark on
+  how finite element codes could implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on elements directly.
 Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.